Developing Water Safety Skills

 - Aquatic recreation like fishing and boating

 While swimming lessons for kids provide a very controlled environment we can still use this time to help instil safe attitudes and behaviours in children.

 Swimming lesson scenarios

-Swimming lessons will give children confidence in the water and expose them to water safety skills such as safe entries and exits, floating and treading water.
+Swimming lessons for kids will give children confidence in the water and expose them to water safety skills such as safe entries and exits, floating and treading water.
 During classes, we can also create awareness of potential water dangers in a variety of different environments by using games and scenarios that excite their imagination.
 These activities are great as a warm up or final activity during weekly swimming lessons and are also perfect to incorporate during special water safety weeks, like Learn2Swim Week, or events at your swim school.

 Remember to teach children the following concepts: